The Ham Shack Equipment

 Other items for the shack, including BoatAnchors

-- Yaesu FT-101B Transceiver, YO-100 Monitor Scope and FTV-650B 6 Metre Transverter - A classic old valve rig that will make me eligible to operate on the AM and SSB boatanchor nets.
+- Yaesu FT-101B and an FT-101E Transceiver, YO-100 Monitor Scope and FTV-650B 6 Metre Transverter

 - Kenwood TH-26A 2M hand held - Given to me from a deceased estate with a dead battery and no charger.
 Works fine now thanks to Battery Specialists here in South Australia.

 - Yaesu FT709R 70cM hand held - Found at a trash a treasure by a friend who thought I needed to give it a good home.
 Exploded Tant Cap and dead battery.
 Refitted the battery case with new batteries, now works fine.
+I was also given another one of these with the FT703 at AHARS, works very well.

 miniRadioSolutions - HF VHF Antenna analyzer

-I have used this to confirm my working rigs are performing as intended but I still thought it would be nice to have a modern meter to keep an eye on the RF oiutput of the transmitters.
-About the middle of January 2012 I did an ebay search looking for "Digital SWR/Power Meter" and found an item that had only been released in Hong Kong a week or two before.
+Early in 2012 I did an ebay search looking for "Digital SWR/Power Meter" and found an item that had only been released in Hong Kong a week or two before.
 The REDOT model 1050A digital meter from Bejing SW-Tech Development Co Ltd (www.SW-tech.com).

 This is a VHF/UHF meter Covering 100 to 150MHz and 420 to 460MHz and can handle 120 Watt.
 Do an Ebay search for REDOT SWR and you will find several merchants offering them for sale at about US$50.00.
 I purchased one of these but I was still looking for an HF version and sure enough about a week later I found the 2016A version from another Ebay merchant and this covers from 1.6 to 60 MHz and can handle 200 Watt.
 The VHF/UHF version displays in rotation forward power, reverse power and SWR and the HF version shows forward power, peak power and then SWR.